[ How Amps Work ] [ Overdrive ] [ 5E3 Mods ] [ 5F6A Mods ] [ AB763 Mods ]

 100 1/x + 200 1/x + 300 1/x = 1/x

 Don't forget that last 1/x key, it's for the 1/ on the top of the equation.
 54.5 ohms should be showing on the calculator screen when you hit that last 1/x key.
 Give it a try right now, open your computer's on screen calculator and follow the key sequence.
+For the built-in Windows calculator you have to click on "Settings", select "Scientific" and you may have to click on the up arrow to see 1/x.

 When I first got into electronics I had a hard time understanding voltage dividers but they are really pretty simple.
 Understanding them is important because a tube amp is full of them.
 Even tone controls and tone stacks can be thought of as voltage dividers.
-Click on the link for more info.
+Click on this link for more info.

 Note the 3-band resistor on top and 4-band on the bottom.